House GOP releases impeachment articles in bid to oust Homeland Security's Mayorkas over the border

 The two articles mark the culmination of a roughly yearlong examination by Republicans of the secretary's handling of the border and what they describe as a crisis of the administration's own making.
 Republicans contend that the administration and Mayorkas specifically either got rid of policies in place under Trump that had controlled migration or enacted policies of their own that encouraged migrants from around the world to come to the U.S. illegally via the southern border.

 They cite growing numbers of migrants who have at times overwhelmed the capacity of Customs and Border Protection authorities to care and process them.
 Arrests for illegal crossings topped 2 million in each of the U.S. government's past two budget years.
-Some days last December, illegal crossings topped 10,000.
+In December, arrests for illegal border crossings from Mexico reached an all-time high since figures have been released.
 The backlog of people in immigration court has grown by 1 million over the past budget year.

 In the articles, Republicans argue that Mayorkas is deliberately violating immigration laws passed by Congress, such as those requiring detention of migrants, and that through his policies, a crisis has arisen at the border.
 They accuse him of releasing migrants without effective ways to make sure they show up for court or are removed from the country.
 They cited an Immigration and Customs Enforcement memo written by Mayorkas that sets priorities for whom the agency should target for enforcement proceedings as proof that he is letting people stay in the country who don't have the right to do so.